xwu/xwu-swift-numerics/numeric-protocols.md

 // Infinite recursion!
 ```

-Why does infinite recursion occur in this example? `CustomInteger` implements
+Why does infinite recursion occur in the example above? `CustomInteger`
-the initializer that creates a value from an integer literal by calling a
+implements `init(integerLiteral:)`, a requirement of the protocol
-generic conversion initializer.
-However, `FixedWidthInteger` offers a default
+`ExpressibleByIntegerLiteral`, by calling a generic conversion initializer that
-implementation of that generic conversion initializer that uses integer
+it doesn't implement.
+Meanwhile, `FixedWidthInteger`, which transitively refines
-literals, which is possible because `FixedWidthInteger` ultimately refines
+`ExpressibleByIntegerLiteral`, provides the default implementation of that
-`ExpressibleByIntegerLiteral`.
+generic conversion initializer and uses integer literals in that implementation.

 You have no control over the standard library's default implementations.
 Even if
 your method works today despite calling a default implementation you don't